From BR Bullpen

 Daisuke had a terrible spring training in 2011, and then struggled just as much in his first few starts.
 He then pitched a few good games and had brought back his record to 3-3, 5.30, when he was placed on the disabled list for the third straight year in mid-May.
 This time, a tear in an elbow ligament was suspected, which led to his undergoing Tommy John surgery.
 He missed the remainder of 2011 and the start of the 2012 season, returning to action on June 9th, when he lost a start against the Washington Nationals, 4-2.
 He gave up 4 runs in 5 innings, but his 8 strikeouts against only one walk were an encouraging sign.
 He made only five more starts before returning to the disabled list in early July, sporting a record of 0-3, 6.65.
 He returned on August 27th and finally earned his first win of the year - and his 50th in the major leagues - when he defeated the Kansas City Royals, 5-1, at Fenway Park.
 He only gave up an unearned run in 7 innings, while striking out 6.
 He finished the year with that game as his sole victory, as his record stood at at 1-7, 8.28 in 11 starts.
 Given his struggles in the last two years, the Red Sox elected not to re-sign him after the expiration of his contract.

-Matsuzaka throws a 90-94 mph fastball (tops out at 97 mph) with four-seam and two-seam movements, slurve, cutter and changeup.
-He is reputed to throw a "gyroball" but there has been no documented instance of his ever having used this mystery pitch, which reminds one of Satchel Paige's mind games by making up new pitches.
+Matsuzaka throws a 90-94 mph fastball (which topped out at 97 mph in his prime) with four-seam and two-seam movements, slurve, cutter and changeup.
+He was reputed to throw a "gyroball" but there has been no documented instance of his ever having used this mystery pitch, which reminds one of Satchel Paige's mind games by making up new pitches.